-Features include an internal programmable slope compensation circuit, precise $D{MAX}$ limit, and a synchronizable oscillator with an internal timing capacitor.
+Features include an internal programmable slope compensation circuit, precise D{MAX} limit, and a synchronizable oscillator with an internal timing capacitor.
 An accurate line monitoring function also programs the converter's ON and OFF transitions with regard to the bulk input voltage.

 The UCC2897 adds a second level hiccup mode current sense threshold, bi-directional synchronization and the input overvoltage protection functionalities that are not available on the 16-pin UCC2891.
-The UCC2897 is offered in 20-pin TSSOP (PW) and 20-pin QFN (RTJ) package.
+The UCC2897 is offered in 20-pin TSSOP (PW) package.